mystyy01/mystyy01/README.md

 # 👋 Yo, I'm mystyy

-15 year old developer tryna cook up mad projects and automate my life away.
+15 year old developer tryna code creative ideas

 ## ⚡ What I'm On
 - Building tools, bots, CLIs, and anything that removes pain from coding